Valbou/vtaskr-backend/README.md

-# vtasks-backend
+# vTasks Backend
-An open-source to do list application for personnal use
+An open-source to do list application for personnal use.

+Development in progress...
+Not ready for use.